P-p-H-d/mlib/README.md

 ##### bool name\_NULL\_p(const shared\_t shared)

-Return true if shared doesn't reference any object.
+Return true if shared doesn't reference any object (i.e. is the NULL pointer).

 ##### void name\_clear(shared\_t shared)

-Clear the shared pointer:
-the shared pointer loses its ownership of the object and it destroys it if no longer any other shared pointers own the object.
+Clear the shared pointer (destructor): the shared pointer loses its ownership of the object and it destroys the shared object if no longer any other shared pointers own it.
 This function is thread safe.

 ##### void name\_reset(shared\_t shared)

-'shared' loses ownership of its object and destroys it if no longer any other shared pointers own it.
+'shared' loses ownership of its shared object and destroys it if no longer any other shared pointers own it.
 Then it makes the shared pointer 'shared' references no object (NULL) (it doesn't reference its object any-longer and loses its ownership of it).